-The delivery of RSE is monitored by the Deputy Head Teacher and Assistant Head Teacher responsible forpastoral care through:
+The delivery of RSE is monitored by the Deputy Head Teacher and Assistant Head Teacher responsible for Personal Development through:

-- A quality assurance schedule for the review of lesson resources within the Pride curriculum - Book scrutiny as part of the wider Teaching & Learning Quality Assurance schedule - · Regular engagement in external CPD opportunities around the delivery and teaching of
+- A quality assurance schedule for the review of lesson resources within the Pride curriculum - Book scrutiny as part of the wider Teaching & Learning Quality Assurance schedule - Regular engagement in external CPD opportunities around the delivery and teaching of assessment systems.

-RSE Pupils' development in RSE is monitored by class teachers as part of our internal assessment systems.
+RSE Pupils' development in RSE is monitored by class teachers as part of our internal

-This policy will be reviewed by the Assistant Headteacher and Deputy Headteacher Pastoral on an annual basis.
+This policy will be reviewed by the Assistant Headteacher and Deputy Headteacher Personal Development on an annual basis.
 At every review, the policy will be approved by the Local Council

-A copy of the Pride Curriculum map 2022-2023 can be found on the school website.
+A copy of the Pride Curriculum map 2023-2024 can be found on the school website.